ing-bank/baker/core/baker-test/README.md

     // otherwise timeout occurs and an assertion error is thrown
 ```

-The default timeout is 10 seconds and it can be configured on the `RecipeAssert` construction:
+The default timeout is 10 seconds, and it can be configured on the `RecipeAssert` construction:

 **java:**
 ```java